BrokenShell/Fortuna/docs/migration-5-to-6.md

 | `plus_or_minus_gauss` | `plus_or_minus_normal` |
 | `version` | `__version__` |

-The former `flatten`/`resolve` helper is not public in 6.0.2.
+The former `flatten`/`resolve` helper is not public in Fortuna 6.
 Callable value resolution remains an option on `RandomValue`, `TruffleShuffle`, and `WeightedChoice` through `resolve_callables=`.